karlgvuts/karlgvuts/README.md

   <summary><ins>  <img width="20" height="20" alt="image" src="https://file.garden/Zl2CmebwmXKvGhRN/candyshoppe%20rentry/pixels/brown/250" /> Short information </ins></summary>
   <div align="center">
   <p> 01/01 🍰
   <p> I draw traditionally and digitally, i rarely post them on twitter.. and sometimes draw on people's strawpages if i have the motivation to do so.
 Multishipper and a rareshipper, I enjoy every ships in g&b, ESPECIALLY the rarepair ones.
 Excluding the problematic ones, this doesnt includes jean x jacob, i do NOT hc them as a father and son at all.
 I am a multiyume and very, VERY selective about sharing with Wikilius, since he is my main f/o after all.
 I only share with my moots, close friends, or people that I'd love to share with.
 While my other f/o's are hypersharing.
 I also tend to fictkin quite alot, mb... bread and tea enjoyer btw.
 I like bunnies and dogs.
 I speak around 3 languages.
 English, malay/indo, and a bit of russia.
-I really like Lithuania and France quite alot, they're my favourite. </p>
+I really like Lithuania, France, Sweden, and Netherlands quite alot, they're my favourites. </p>
    <img width="300" height="300" alt="image" src="https://media1.tenor.com/m/QNWwC3R_fCsAAAAd/guts-and-blackpowder-danish.gif" />
   </div>
 </details>